markowskijustin/markowskijustin/README.md

 Here's a little bit about me:
-- 🔭 My current research is focused on studying and optimizing the organization and delivery of healthcare for traditionally underserved populations
+- 🔭 My current research is focused on optimizing the delivery of healthcare for traditionally underserved populations
 - 🌱 I’m currently learning Bayesian approaches to modeling spatial data and tree-based causal inference methods
 - 💬 Ask me about the health care safety net, causal inference methods, and policy-applications of data science
 - 📫 How to reach me: markowskijustin@gmail.com or justin.markowski@yale.edu